LIMINAL: Exploring The Frontiers of LLM Decode Performance: Evaluation Methodology

 \myparagraph{Metrics} We study two primary metrics: user and system tokens per second (UTPS and STPS, respectively).
 UTPS dictates user responsiveness.
 STPS is the aggregate tokens per second when many users are served and typically decides the amount of revenue generated.
 Finally, we also report on system tokens per second / watt (STPS/W), which measures power consumption and is good approximation to \$ cost.
 We build a simple power model based on disclosed thermal design power (TDP) for SOTA GPUs and memory power~\cite{10.5555/2485288.2485348,DRAMPower}.
-Details of the power model are in the Appendix~\ref{appendix:powermodel}.
+Appendix~\ref{appendix:powermodel} contains details of the power model.